Think the sport looks cool? It's easy to get your feet wet.

 In Marquette and Houghton on Michigan's Upper Peninsula, Downwind Sports holds many kayak demos.

-In the Driftless Area of northeast Iowa, Crawdaddy Outdoors in Waverly holds Demo Days on Thursday evenings and Saturdays through the summer, beginning in mid-April.
+In the Driftless Area of northeast Iowa, Crawdaddy Outdoors in Waverly holds Demo Days.
 It rents boats for use on many good kayaking rivers — the Upper Iowa, Cedar, Shell Rock, Turkey, Volga, Wapsipinicon and Macquoketa.

 Shopping for a kayak